uwcartlab/webmapping/Chapter08/readme.md

 ### II.
 Color Scales

 One nice feature of D3 scales is that they support interpolation for just about any kind of value that can be interpolated—including color.
-For your D3 Lab assignment, you will be creating a choropleth map, which will require the use of a color scale.
-Let's try out an easy one for the circles on our bubble chart, with color value corresponding to population size.
+For your D3 map, you will be creating a choropleth map, which will require the use of a color scale.
+Try an easy one for the circles on our bubble chart, with color value corresponding to population size.
 We will again make use of `d3.scaleLinear()` with the same domain as the `y` scale, but this time the range will be colors (Example 3.5).

 ###### Example 3.5: Implementing a color scale in _main.js_